 Best Colored Pencils for Various Types of Applications

-There are literally an infinite number of different creations one can make with colored pencils.
+There is an infinite number of different creations one can make with colored pencils.
 Landscapes, portraits, cartoons, abstracts, and much more are possible.
 All one needs is a bit of inspiration and the proper toolbelt of colored pencils.
-In this article we will go over our recommended colored pencils sets for various applications.
+In this article, we will go over our recommended colored pencil sets for various applications.
 This isn’t to say that there aren’t plenty of other viable alternatives, but you can rest assured knowing that our choices will suit you just fine.

 If you plan on focusing on specific types of landscapes (rainforests, for example) then you might be better off going with one of Tombow’s Irojiten lines.
 These three different sets are meant for specific applications and as such will have a lovely range of specific colors that typically exist in the target landscape.
 This will also save you some money since you don’t have to purchase the massive 100+ count sets.
 However, expect to be scrambling if you decide to draw something outside of their desired purpose.

 HappyFamilyArt provides some good tips for those wanting to get started with landscapes.
 Notice how not only does the correct pencil make a huge difference but also the right approach in how you lay out your landscape.
 Remember, you will almost always want to start from the back and work your way up!
 It makes life much easier and allows you to create your ideal world much easier.

 A portrait will typically have very subtle details that will require a good understanding of color theory as well as high-quality and detailed pencils as well as more blend-friendly pencils for skin and other smooth areas.
 The Derwent Drawing pencils have a lot of “earthy” colors that work well for hair and various types of skin tones.
 However, for brighter areas (eyes, for example), you will likely need some other options.